 Fiddle My Guitar: Best Pubs in Dublin for Live Music

 Dublin is not just a city.
-It’s an experience, especially for those who find their rhythm in the pluck of a fiddle or whistle of a flute.
-The heart of Dublin pulsates to the tune of live music that resonates through the walls of its time-honoured pubs.
-Dublin’s pubs are in a league of their own.
-Here are some of the best pubs in Dublin to sing some belters and Riverdance the night away:
+It’s a whole vibe, especially for music lovers.
+The centre of Dublin thumps to the beat of live traditional Irish music that blasts through the walls of its legendary pubs.
+Dublin’s pubs are out of this world.
+To really belt out some tunes, here are the best pubs in Dublin for live music:

 5. Whelan’s Bar: Labelled as one of the best live music venues and bars, Whelan’s Bar is where contemporary tunes meet the traditional Irish spirit, providing a musical sanctuary in the heart of Dublin.